enkidevs/curriculum/Java/Java 8/java-8.md

 %
 AutoCloseable
 %exp
 It defines an object that may hold resources until it is closed.
-It is implemented since **Java 7**.
+It was implemented since **Java 7**.
 %
 BufferedReader
 %exp
-Buffering the reads allows large volumes to be read from **disk memory** and copied to much faster **RAM** to increase performance over different network communications.
+This class enables buffered reads from the disk, which will make use of the **RAM** memory to improve performance.

 It was introduced with **Java 7**.
 %
 HttpURLConnection
 %exp